Master Your Game: Create A Winning Tournament Bracket With Our Excel Template

 4. Use Formulas for Automatic Scoring

-statements to determine which team advances to the next round based on the results you input:
+Using Excelโs formulas can help automate score calculations.
+For example, you can use simple IF statements to determine which team advances to the next round based on the results you input:

 =IF(A2>B2,"Team A","Team B")

-This formula checks if Team A’s score in cell A2 is greater than Team B’s score in cell B2.
+This formula checks if Team Aโs score in cell A2 is greater than Team Bโs score in cell B2.
 If so, it displays "Team A"; otherwise, it displays "Team B".

 5. Format Your Bracket